UFC results for CBD recovery treatments are promising.

-Because CBD has anxiolytic properties (meaning it reduces anxiety), it could also improve sleep before a big match or intense training day.
+Since CBD has anxiolytic properties (meaning it reduces anxiety), it could also improve sleep before a big match or intense training day.
 According to research — published in Sleep Medicine Clinics (2017) —anxiety can increase wakefulness and disturb sleep cycles, primarily due to the elevation of the stress hormone cortisol.
 Of course, anyone who has watched UFC can see why a fighter may be anxious before a big fight.
 Fatigue is dangerous, and could increase risk of harm during training or in matches.
 The importance of sleep for MMA fighters cannot be undervalued.

 How can Fighters Take CBD to Improve Their Performance?

 CBD products ranging from oils and edibles to topicals, bath bombs, and pills have infiltrated the market.

 How a fighter uses CBD to their advantage is an individual decision.
 Some may use a topical CBD oil and apply it on their inflamed muscles, while others may prefer to infuse CBD oil into their diet.
 It depends, of course, on what they’re looking to achieve — anti-inflammatories or anti-anxiety and sleep inducing?